 We use a competency based approach to staffing programmes.
 Each instructor is assessed against instructor competencies to ensure they have the skills and experience for each of the activities they lead.

 We only employ competent, versatile instructors, that are capable of working in a variety of situations, while making the best decisions for client safety, and facilitating the best outcomes for the programme.

 Safety record and service quality

 We have an excellent safety record spanning over 30 years.
-We record all incidents no matter how minor and analyse these to ensure our policies and procedures are current with best industry practice.
-BMAC is accredited with AdventureMark—proof that benchmark safety standards are met and that we demonstrate a commitment to safety and quality.
-In addition audited by the Salvation Army Health and Safety Department.
+We record all incidents no matter how minor and analyse these to ensure our policies and procedures are current with industry best practice.
+BMAC is accredited with AdventureMark—proof that industry safety standards are met or exceeded and that we demonstrate a commitment to safety and quality.
+In addition we are audited by the Salvation Army Health and Safety Department.
 In all cases we receive excellent feedback on our systems.

 Safety policies and guidelines

 BMAC uses AMP’s (Activity Management Plans) and SOPs (Standard Operating Procedures) for all outdoor activities.
 They are generally activity specific, with site specific information for each of the locations that are used.

 Although EOTC documentation makes the good suggestion that you ask for details of individual instructor experience and their logbooks, it isn’t practical for us at BMAC since we work with such a wide variety of clients and schools all around New Zealand.
 For each group we take into consideration the weather, activity, location and skill level of the participants, which may mean we make a last minute change to our instructors.
 We believe it is more appropriate to look at the systems we use to employ, train and supervise the activities of all our staff members.
 However, when you are at BMAC, please do feel free to ask your instructor about their experience and qualifications.